Pangaia is your go-to brand for simple but chic loungewear essentials. A guilt-free that buy you won't regret.

 Pangaia isn’t just one of the best sustainable fashion brands, it's a movement.
 Launched in 2018, the materials science label focuses on solving environmental issues of the fashion industry through technology.
-The collections usually differ in fabrics and colours but not so often in styles.
-Think loungewear and sportswear but make it cool: hoodies, t-shirts, shorts, track pants.
+The collections usually differ in fabrics and colors but not so often in styles.
+Think loungewear and sportswear but make it cool: hoodies, T-shirts, shorts, track pants.

 Aligned with its values, the brand’s main source of inspiration is the environment.
 Every collection brings nature’s elements in different aspects.
 Their most recent launch was the grape leather trainers range, which are zero-waste.
 With the Desert, Coral Relief, Pastel, Ocean and 7 Pop Colours collections, they introduced new colours and tones to their signature styles.
 But they’ve also developed new fabrics and brought other natural ones into their mix, dedicating one collection for each: seaweed fibre, and linen.
 The Relaxed and Cropped collection brought a modern twist to their traditional styles with raw hems and oversized pieces.

 Pangaia’s also partnered with JUST, a water business that sources water sustainably, using only spring and excess water the community doesn’t need.
 They launched some of the brand’s classic styles in JUST’s signature shade of blue.

 Apart from organic cotton, Pangaia uses a range of different materials they’ve developed throughout the years.
 Turning to the wine production water waste, the brand decided to come up with ways to minimise it and create something new.
 As a result, they’re now venturing into footwear with their minimalist grape leather trainers.
 These are made from repurposed waste from the Italian wine industry, recycled rubber sole from industrial scrap and bio-based water glue.